MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/intent-detection/index.md

 Many modern LLMs have no support tool calling / structured output out-of-the-box, and using orchestrating libraries such as `langchain` makes it very easy to get started.
 Langchain released fairly recent updates to how to do structured output extraction and function calling across several different LLM providers.
 See more about it [here](https://blog.langchain.dev/tool-calling-with-langchain/).

-To continue, next step is to create our `prompt` and build or `chain` of one or several `LLM` calls.
+To continue, the next step is to create our `prompt` and build or `chain` of one or several `LLM` calls.
 If you want to see some tips and tricks on how to do multiple LLM calls for data extraction tasks see my other [blogpost](https://dswithmac.com/posts/prompt-eng-ner/).
 And if you like me are a fan of `DSPy` check my other [post](https://dswithmac.com/posts/ner-dspy/).
 Anyhow, on the initial starting point of our prompt:

 {{< highlight typescript "linenos=inline, style=monokailight" >}}
 export const FoodIntentDetectionPromptTemplate = `